wr0om/picoCTF-2021-Writeups/speeds and feeds.md

 When googling G-Code, we see it's the code we recieved from the netcat above, this code will probably build out the flag.

-We need to search for a program/site that can run G-Code and preview its content to us
+We need to search for a program/site that can run G-Code and preview its content to us.

 I found the site [NCViewer](https://ncviewer.com/) that can run the G-Code and display it in a 3D plane.